anomalylabs/slider-field_type/documentation/general/configuration.md

 ### `range`

-Specified the slider type:
+The range selection mode:

-- `false`: Not a range but a slider
+`false`: Single value only - no range selection.
-- `true`: Can select the minimum and maximum of the range
+`true`: Range value only - select bottom and top value.
-- `min`: Can select a range with the maximum anchored and the minimum adjustable
+`'min'`: Range range value only - select top value from minimum value only.
-- `max`: Can select a range with the minimum anchored and the maximum adjustable
+`'max'`: Range range value only - select bottom value from maximum value only.

 ### `min`

-Lowest allowed value of the slider.
-The default value is `1`.
+Minimum allowed value of the slider.
+The default value is `0`.

 ### `max`

-Highest allowed value of the slider.
+Maximum allowed value of the slider.
 The default value is `10`.

 ### `step`

-Step of the slider.
+The value of each notch of the slider.
 The default value is `1`.

 ### `default_value`

-The default value of the slider
+The default value of the slider.